faizhadiyan/cryptoTalk/README.md

 ### Running the Bot

 To start the system, run:
-npm start
+pnpm start

 Or, if you are using ts-node:
-npx ts-node src/clients/index.ts
+pnpm ts-node src/clients/index.ts

 Once running, the bot system will connect to Telegram and (if configured) other clients.
 It will wait for a user message; upon receiving one, it will process it, trigger immediate direct responses for any mentions, and then continue the conversation automatically via the chain loop.